Robert Holland, 1st Baron Holand: Demise

 Following Queen Isabella and Roger Mortimer's overthrow of Edward II, Holland was pardoned for his escape from Northampton at the request of Henry de Beaumont; his lands were restored to him on 24 December 1327.

 Holland still had enemies from the Banastre Rebellion though and in June 1328 they attempted to outlaw Holland for the deaths of Banastre and his followers, thirteen years after their deaths.
 Holland appealed against this but was killed in October in a wood near Henley-on-Thames, Oxfordshire.
-Thomas Wither is named by some as the murderer and is claimed to have been a supporter of the new Earl of Lancaster, Henry but in light of Holland's outlawry in June may have been a supporter of Banastre as well.
+Thomas Wither is named by some as the murderer and is claimed to have been a supporter of the new Earl of Lancaster, Henry, but in light of Holland's outlawry in June may have been a supporter of Banastre as well.
 Holland was beheaded, his head sent to the Earl of Lancaster at Waltham Cross and his body to Preston, Lancashire where it was buried in the church of Grey Friars.
-The inaccuracies of some accounts of Holland suggest his rivals may have smeared him deliberately.

 An Inquisition Post Mortem held in October 1328 found he held lands in Yorkshire, Derbyshire, Warwickshire, Leicestershire and London.